-Figure D5 - Example of graph P vs. Q. Maximum inductive and capacitive reactive power delivered as a function of active power (here it is represented the case of an inverter of power exceeding 10 kW, which must be able to absorb or deliver at any level of active power, reactive power of at least 48.43% of the nominal active power Qmin / Pn = 48.43% Pn according to the capability curve)

-D.3.2.2.3 Exchange of reactive power according to an assigned level
+Figure D5 - Example of graph P vs. Q. Maximum inductive and capacitive reactive power delivered as a function of active power (here it is represented the case of an inverter as part of a plant with a maximum capacity larger than or equal to 10 kW, which must be able to absorb or deliver at any level of active power, reactive power of at least 48.43% of the nominal active power Qmin / Pn = 48.43% Pn according to the capability curve) D.3.2.2.3 Exchange of reactive power according to an assigned level

 The DRRG power plants must participate in the control of the voltage of the grid.
-For inverters in plants of maximum capacity exceeding 10 kW the possibility of implementing a strategy of centralized control via remote control signal is envisaged.
+For inverters in plants of maximum capacity equal to or exceeding 10 kW the possibility of implementing a strategy of centralized control via remote control signal is envisaged.

-The tests covered in this section are required only for inverters in power plants with maximum capacity larger than 10 kW.
+The tests covered in this section are required only for inverters in power plants with maximum capacity larger than or equal to 10 kW.